 Terms that relate to the main subject matter and upfront price of the contract will not be able to be challenged under these provisions.
 However, payments made under a contract that are contingent on the occurrence or non-occurrence of an event are examinable under the unfair contract terms provisions (s 26 ACL; s 12BI ASICA).

-The unfair term laws only apply to standard form consumer contracts.
-A “consumer contract” is an agreement for the supply of goods or services that is wholly or predominantly for personal, domestic or household use or consumption (s 23(3) ACL; s 12BF(3) ASICA).
+The unfair term laws only apply to standard form consumer contracts and small business contracts.
+A “consumer contract” is an agreement for the supply of goods or services, or the sale or grant of an interest in land, that is wholly or predominantly for personal, domestic or household use or consumption (s 23(3) ACL; s 12BF(3) ASICA).

 This means that the agreement must relate to goods or services that are usually meant for consumers, rather than businesses, and that they are being supplied for use by consumers, rather than businesses.
 The court will look at the terms of a contract to work out what the purpose of use is, not the intention of the supplier (see Director of Consumer Affairs Victoria v AAPT Ltd VCAT 1493).